 While the new TSA has led to numerous changes and significant improvements in the protection of trade secrets under German law, there are some continuing issues that the TSA does not address.
 Apart from the question of what criteria are to be used to assess the value of a trade secret, these concern, inter alia, the following aspects.

 No clear allocation of trade secrets

 One – if not the – core problem of the statutory protection of trade secrets lies in the utilisation of trade secrets by former employees.
 For decades, case law and literature have been dealing with the issue of finding a proper balance between the confidentiality interests of companies and their former employees who wish to benefit from their professional experience and knowledge.
-In theory, German trade secret law distinguishes between an employee’s general knowledge and skills, which they are free to use after they leave their employer, and protectable trade secrets, which remain at the employer.
-In practice, however, this differentiation has almost exclusively been based on whether the employee has had to access documents in order to be able to use the secret (in which case, they were not allowed to use it) or whether they could reproduce the information from memory (in which case, they were).
+In theory, German trade secret law distinguishes between an employee’s general knowledge and skills, which they are free to use after they leave their employer, and protectable trade secrets, whose ownership remains with the employer.
+In practice, however, this differentiation has almost exclusively been based on whether the employee has had to access documents in order to be able to use the secret (in which case they were not allowed to use it) or whether they could reproduce the information from memory (in which case they were allowed to use it).

 Insufficient means of obtaining evidence